DemoJameson/Celeste.SpeedrunTool/README.md

 ## Acknowledgments

-- A huge shout-out to [Matt Makes Games Inc.](http://www.mattmakesgames.com/) for designing [Celeste](http://www.celestegame.com/) , it has been my favorite platformer ever since.
+- A huge shout-out to [Extremely OK Games, Ltd.](https://exok.com/) for designing [Celeste](http://www.celestegame.com/) , it has been my favorite platformer ever since.
 - [Everest](https://everestapi.github.io/) – Celeste Mod Loader and modding API, making this Mod a reality.
 - [Ahorn](https://github.com/CelestialCartographers/Ahorn) – Map maker and level editor, useful for identifying different entities in the game.
 - [FMOD](https://www.fmod.com/) – Curated library of high-quality sound effects for games, used to acquire Celeste audio project